shapediver/TypeScriptSdkExample-CLI/README.md

   * get access data for a ShapeDiver model
   * print information about a ShapeDiver model
   * programmatically upload new Grasshopper models to ShapeDiver
+  * run computations of models
+  * run computations of models which make use of [sdTF](https://github.com/shapediver/sdTF) inputs and outputs
+  * etc

 # Setup